alexDidLoad/Well-Done/README.md

 ## How To Use

-1. Select a Protein of your choice
+1. Select a Protein of your choice 🍖🍗🥚🐟
 2. Select a method of cooking.
-The methods will change depending on the initial protein you select.
+The methods will change depending on the initial protein you select 🥘 🍳
 3. Select a preferred doneness.
-The cook times will vary.
+The cook times will vary 🌡
-4. Press Start to run the timer.
+4. Press Start to run the timer 🕒
-5. Wait until you hear the alarm go off or if you plan to place the app in the background, you will receive a notification when the food is done!
+5. Wait until you hear the alarm go off or if you plan to place the app in the background, you will receive a notification when the food is done! ✅

 #### Installation

 Clone the project and run it on Xcode.

-Will be launching on the appstore after tweaking the UI!
+Will be launching on the appstore after tweaking the UI! 🍎

 ---